alex-bretet/cloudstreetmarket.com/README.md

 ## Build the app

 1. You must have a %JAVA_HOME% environment variable pointing to the root directory of a JDK8.
-2. You must have a %CATALINA_HOME% environment variable pointing to the root directory of a Tomcat8.
-3. From the command line do:
+2. From the command line do:

   ```
   git clone https://github.com/alex-bretet/cloudstreetmarket.com.git